scalameta/coc-metals/readme.md

 ### Gitignore project/metals.sbt .metals/ and .bloop/

 The Metals server places logs and other files in the .metals/ directory.
 The Bloop compile server places logs and compilation artifacts in the .bloop directory.
-Bloop plugin that generates Bloop configuration is added in the project/metals.sbt file.
+A Bloop plugin that generates Bloop configuration is added in the project/metals.sbt file.
 It's recommended to ignore these directories and file from version control systems like git.